 Psychiatrists

-In addition to considering a potential autism assessor’s education or discipline, when you are wondering about who can diagnose autism, also prioritize vetting their expertise.
-Look for a provider who understands autism through a neurodivergent lens and, ideally, has lived experience.
-You want an assessor who understands how autism presents in adults, women, AFAB, and high masking and/or high intelligent individuals.
+In addition to considering a potential autism assessor’s education or discipline, when you are wondering who can diagnose autism, also prioritize vetting their expertise.
+Look for a provider who understands autism through a neuro-affirming lens and, ideally, has lived experience.
+You want an assessor who understands how autism presents in adults, women, AFAB, and high masking and highly intelligent individuals.
 You want an assessor who understands the barriers to diagnosis that people of color, LGBTQIA+, and gender-diverse folks face at disproportionate rates.

-The adult autism assessment process can be complex and long.
-Barriers to an adult diagnosis of autism include (this list is not exhaustive):
+The adult autism assessment process can be complex and lengthy.
+Barriers to an adult autism diagnosis include (this list is not exhaustive):

 Limited resources for adults: